Skip to main content

 Submit orderSingle order submission.

-Submit order listBatch order submission.
+Submit order listBatch order submission (single API call).

 Cancel orderCancel by client order ID.